Popa Taung Kalat

 Sons of this pair were living in the wild after the death of their parents.
-Their lives were tragic as well – they were executed for their neglect in the construction of pagoda.
-Spirits of brothers are nats as well, they live elsewhere.
+Their lives were tragic as well – they were executed for their neglect in the construction of the pagoda.
+The spirits of brothers are nats as well, they live elsewhere.

 Taung Kalat turned into an important pilgrimage site for Burmese coming to worship nats.
 Monks still live here.

-Especially many people come here in the full moon at Nayon, at the end of May / beginning of June and in Nadaw – end of November / beginning of December.
+Especially many people come here to the full moon at Nayon, at the end of May/beginning of June, and in Nadaw – the end of November / beginning of December.